credwood/SportsBot/README.md

 ```

-For models that have been feature trained or for zero-shot testing, use `predict`:
+For models that have been feature trained or for zero-shot testing, use `predict`.
+This funcion will return (and save) a large dictionary of validation statistics for each conversation, as well as statistics for the entire dataset:

 ```sh
 conversations = predict(test_convs, #a list of either conversations or templates